Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: Conclusions

 \section{Conclusions}

 We present CadLLM, a \textit{training-free} adaptive decoding method for masked dLLMs that replaces fixed schedules with four confidence-driven policies: adaptive block size, step size, vocabulary size (with repetition guard), and commitment threshold.
 These policies focus compute on uncertain regions and skip stable ones while remaining model-agnostic and KV-cache compatible.
-Evaluations in multiple datasets demonstrate that CadLLM can retain the accuracy similar to SoTA while improving throughput by up to \textbf{2.28}$\times$.
+Evaluations on multiple datasets and two model architectures (LLaDA, DREAM) demonstrate that CadLLM retains accuracy similar to SoTA while improving throughput by 1.1--2.28$\times$.